D2 Football Playoff Selection Q&A

 • The teams are selected regionally

 • There are four super regions that will make up four brackets in the tournament.
-Seven teams from each super region will make the playoffs
+Eight teams from each super region will make the playoffs

-• Teams are selected at-large based on published criteria including but not limited to winning percentage against Division II competition, strength of schedule, head-to-head competition, results against teams over .500, and more.
+• After the automatic bids are determined, the remainder of the field is made of up at-large selections.
+Teams are selected at-large based on published criteria including but not limited to winning percentage against Division II competition, strength of schedule, head-to-head competition, results against teams over .500, and more.

 • After three rounds, the field will be down to the final four – one team from each region.
 Those four teams will then be re-seeded 1-4 and paired with #1 playing #4 and #2 playing #3.